d3/d3-scale/README.md

 ### Power Scales

-Power scales are similar to linear scales, except there’s an exponential transform that is applied to the input domain value before the output range value is computed.
+Power scales are similar to linear scales, except an exponential transform is applied to the input domain value before the output range value is computed.
 The mapping to the output range value *y* can be expressed as a function of the input domain value *x*: *y* = *mx^k* + *b*, where *k* is the exponent value.
 Power scales also support negative values, in which case the input value is multiplied by -1, and the resulting output value is also multiplied by -1.

 <a name="sqrt" href="#sqrt">#</a> <b>sqrt</b>()